-In this paper, we first compare the different profiles of migrant and the effect of health status of the different member of the household.
-Mother’s health appeared to be significantly affecting seasonal migration.
-In a second part this paper investigates the elasticity of health expenditure to remittances by comparing recipient and non-recipient households, using a 2sls procedure to deal with the two-way causality.
+In this paper, we first compare the different profiles of migrants and the effect of health status of different members of the households.
+Mother’s health appeared to be quite significant in affecting seasonal migration.
+In a second part, this paper investigates the elasticity of health expenditure to remittances by comparing recipient and non-recipient households, using a 2sls procedure to deal with the two-way causality endogeneity problem.
 We found a significant positive impact of remittances on ambulatory expenditure.
-Finally we turn to the equity effect of remittances and found that they contribute positively to inequality in access to ambulatory care.
+Finally we turn to the equity effect of remittances and find that they contribute positively to inequality in access to ambulatory care.